airborne-commando/tapermonkey-collection/README.md

 ---

-## Voter reg status: Tapermonkey edition
+## Voter reg status: tampermonkey edition

 Due to chrome driver being blocked, this would probably be the better solution!